ailnk0/bene-mono/templates/turbo2-vite7-react19-tailwind4-shadcn/packages/eslint-config/README.md

 **Step 2: Configure VS Code Settings**

-Create a `settings.json` file inside the `.vscode` directory at the root of the project and add the following content.
+Modify the `.vscode/settings.json` file at the root of the project to include the following content.
 This tells the VS Code ESLint extension to automatically fix issues, including import order, upon saving.

-- **File Path:** `.vscode/settings.json`
-- **Content:**

 ```json
 {